 Sometimes, they may not know what they want or are not able to set concrete digital marketing growth KPIs.
 For example, a food delivery start-up wants to increase brand awareness.
 Neglecting to set a timeline and budget would hinder the efficiency of their campaigns, as those are important variables for choosing the suitable growth tactics.

 Walter Lim, Social Media Marketing Trainer at Equinet Academy and Founder of CoolerInsights, said “Digital Marketing literacy is generally low, and even if companies choose to work with an agency to better boost their digital growth, there may still be a chance of them getting misled.
-Therefore, it is always wise for companies to educate themselves first, so that they are able to better express what they expect from the agencies, should they choose to hire one.”
+Therefore, it is always wise for companies to educate themselves first by taking digital marketing courses, so that they are able to better express what they expect from the agencies, should they choose to hire one.”

 50% are not confident in developing and executing a digital marketing campaign, however, 62% are confident in leading a digital marketing team.
 Why the disparity?